NessieCanCode/SlurmCostManager/README.md

 **SlurmCostManager** is a Cockpit plugin that integrates seamlessly into the Cockpit UI on Linux servers.
 It provides interactive billing analytics and invoice management for HPC environments using **Slurm** and SlurmDBD.

 This repository now includes a responsive Cockpit UI built with React.
-The interface loads mock billing data from `mock-billing.json` using Cockpit APIs and offers summary, detail and invoice views with a built‑in PDF viewer.
+The interface pulls live billing data from SlurmDBD using a bundled Python helper and offers summary, detail and invoice views with a built‑in PDF viewer.

 ## ✅ Features